 Then, to make sure you understand grill brushes a bit better, we’ll also briefly discuss why you should definitely get one, and how to choose the right one and why.
 If you still don’t know which one to go for from all the options, this should solve that issue.

-Without wasting too much time, let’s take a look at our options.
+Here's the best grill cleaner in the market this year.
+Now, without wasting too much time, let’s take a look at our options.